TL;DR

 Cons:

-• Some distributors have found it challenging to integrate Eclipse Job Management
+- Some distributors have reported challenges integrating with Eclipse Job Management

-• Does not match transaction data with call notes, limiting the ability to track ROI and the effectiveness of reps' conversations
+- Does not match transaction data with call notes, limiting ROI tracking and rep conversation effectiveness

 White Cup